More injury woe for Liverpool as Milner limps out of Leicester City clash | Goal.com

 The 35-year-old, making just his seventh league start of the 2020-21 campaign, was visibly frustrated as he trudged off, having hardly featured this season.

-It's unclear exactly what injury the former England international suffered, but Jurgen Klopp will undoubtedly provide an update at full-time.
+It's unclear exactly what injury the former England international suffered, but Jurgen Klopp will likely provide an update at full-time.

 Which other Liverpool players are injured?